(Re)Collection #48: Hot Water Music

 I am very fond of Chris and Chuck's raspy singing voices.
 They both have a wounded yet triumphant quality about them that matches well with the intensity of the sounds and the lyrics.
 Along with Frankie Stubbs of Leatherface, Ian Mackaye and Guy Picciotto of Fugazi, Henry Rollins of Black Flag, Joe Strummer of the Clash and Tim Armstrong of Operation Ivy, the grit in their hoarse deliveries tell me they have lived what they sing about.
 They satisfy my bullshit detector.

 Chuck and Chris are part of an important tradition of gravel-voiced punk rock shouters.
 They are missionaries of sorts.
 They endeavor to uplift.
 They encourage their fans to take care of each other.
-Pick one another up when you fall.
-At the show and in every day life.
+Pick one another up when they fall.
+Because we all fall.
+At the show or in every day life.
 It seems like a quaint, unhip idea nowadays, but I firmly believe that they believe their own words.
 I take them to heart.

 Feed the fire

 To rid the head of wreck